 I use a Premium plugin call SEOPressor to optimize my blog posts.
 To avoid over optimization, I usually keep the optimization ratio around 70% and it’s working great for me.
 Here is the search engine position of one of the post after using this plugin:

-There are many other similar SEO plugin like this available: SEO Scribe is one of such plugin.
-You can use any of them, but preferably use a plugin that gives you an on-page SEO score and keyword density score.
+There are many other similar SEO plugin like this available: Prefer using a plugin that gives you on-page SEO score and keyword density score.
 This will certainly help in long run.

 Remove unnecessary pages/posts from Google search: